 In the meantime, I’d be thrilled to hear from you about how your date with yourself goes, so please do leave a comment or send me an email at firstname.lastname@example.org – good luck!

-Please share this post because that’s how more people can learn to be happy alone
+Please share this post so that more people can learn to be happy alone

 About the Author